 - By default, CLI 2.0 uses “Standard_DS1_v2” as the default virtual machine image size.
 However, this size is not yet available in Azure Stack, so, you need to specify the

 --sizeparameter explicitly when creating a virtual machine.
 You can get the list of virtual machine sizes that are available in Azure Stack by using the

 Windows Azure Pack Connector

-- If you change the password of the azurestackadmin account after you deploy Azure Stack TP3, you can no longer configure multi-cloud mode.
+- If you change the password of the azurestackadmin account after you deploy Azure Stack development kit, you can no longer configure multi-cloud mode.
 Therefore, it won't be possible to connect to the target Windows Azure Pack environment.